Cacti

 Main Features

-• Network monitoring and analysis
+• Device monitoring and tracking

 • Alerting and notification system